nus-cs2103-AY2223S2/ip/docs/README.md

    (https://www.oracle.com/java/technologies/downloads/#java11).
 2. Download the latest duke.Duke.jar from [here](duke.Duke.jar).
 3. Copy the file to the folder you want to use as the home folder for your Duke.
-4. Open a command terminal. `cd` into the folder you put the jar file in, and use the `java -jar duke.Duke. jar` command to run the application.
+4. Open a command terminal. `cd` into the folder you put the jar file in, and use the `java -jar duke.Duke.jar` command to run the application.
 A GUI similar to the below should appear in a few seconds.
 <figure>
     <img src="/docs/images/starting_display.png"
          alt="Starting GUI">